compromise-evident/ProximitySieve/README.md

 You can have secure communication sending raw semiprimes only!
-After random_digits[] is filled with randomness, write your message onto it in base 10, but ONLY in the middle e.g. if you set prime_length to 300, your message can be branded between elements 100 & 200.
-It will be adjusted for primality and written to file.
+After random_digits[] is filled with randomness, write your message onto it in base 10, but ONLY in the middle e.g. your message can be branded between digits 100 & 200.
+The whole thing will then be adjusted for primality and written to file.
 Multiply that prime by another of similar length.
 Now you have a semiprime difficult to "un-multiply".
 See line [300](https://github.com/compromise-evident/ProximitySieve/blob/main/ProximitySieve.cpp#L300).

 <br>